 ADVERTISEMENT

-It will take hardly 2.5-3 hours to stroll along with the entire picturesque complex.
+It will take around 1-1.5 hours to stroll along the entire picturesque complex.
+You can also take a Toto to explore other attractions in the town.

-About the Kalna Rajbari
+About the Kalna Rajbari Complex

+The Kalna Rajbari Complex represents the glorious past of Ambika Kalna.
 During the 18th century, several magnificent temples were built under the Maharajas of Bardhaman.

 The blend of the rich cultural aspects consisting of temples spread along with the large green complex, with well-manicured lawns and gardens, and the blue skies make it an ideal tourist spot.